An As Simple As it Gets Breakdown of Cryptocurrency and Taxes

 On Cryptocurrency and Business: Generally speaking, getting paid in cryptocurrency is like being paid in gold.
 It is income in the form of an investment property.
 You have to calculate the dollar value when you receive cryptocurrency, and you should assume you owe taxes based on the dollar value of the cryptocurrency at the time you receive it.
 Later, you would calculate dollar values again when you trade out of cryptocurrency (by trading, selling, or using it) and account for profits/losses at that time.
 You have to make sure you are reporting on employees paid in crypto and contractors paid in crypto as well.
 Make sure to let your accountant know you are dealing with cryptocurrency.
 Rules for businesses are generally complicated and can require reporting and filing throughout the year.
 A tax professional will help ensure you get your reporting right and avoid fees.

 WARNING: If you make great gains this year on-paper and traded crypto-to-crypto or crypto-to-dollars, but then crypto goes to heck next year, you could end up owing a ton of money to the IRS you don’t have.
 You could run into real problems if crypto goes to zero (very unlikely) or if you panic and sell low.
 Seek guidance from a professional before making rash moves.
-Like-kind rules could potentially get you out of a mess like the cases noted above, but you’ll need to file forms and attest to a very specific situation.
+Like-kind rules for example could potentially get you out of a mess like the cases noted above, but you’ll need to file forms and attest to a very specific situation.
 You can’t do this alone; you must seek professional assistance.
-Even if you do file like-kind, the IRS can say “no” and send you a bill.
-Don’t put it “all on crypto” if you don’t have the fiat to cover the tax implications.
+Even if you do file like-kind or try to use the wash rule, the IRS can say “no” and send you a bill.
+Don’t put it “all on crypto,” if you don’t have the fiat to cover the tax implications.
 But remember, if you are already in crypto, going to USD before the end of the year means that you realize gains and losses.
 There are way more considerations than there is time, next year make sure you are prepared well in advance.
-Fingers crossed the IRS bothers to provide guidance beyond the 2014 guidance moving forward (with the 1,000%+ rise in the price of crypto assets and all it would only make sense).
+Fingers crossed the IRS, Congress, the SEC, and everyone else provides clear guidance that favors crypto traders (like real estate investors and stock traders are favored)… until then, seek help yearly, and seek help early.

 - the Official IRS Guidance from 2014